Sonia-96/MyStudyNotes/Network & Security/Network.md

 That's why in your home network, you find that usually upload speed is much slower than the download speed.

 <img src="/Users/sonia/Documents/CSStudy/MyStudyNotes/Network & Security/assets/image-20230206102127275.png" alt="image-20230206102127275" style="zoom:50%;" />

+## Local Area Networks

+LAN uses link-layer **switches** rather than network-layer routers to connect devices.
+The link layer devices are basically just "plug and play" and don't require administration to set up routing/flow tables.

+### MAC Addresses

+MAC:

+- link layer identifiers
+- no organization
+- Address Resolution Protocol (ARP):
+  - ARP table: IP address -> MAC address mapping.
+  - "Who has this IP?" . broadcast this message to all devices, the address is FF-FF-FF-FF-FF-FF

+- frames has src and dest MAC addresses

+### Switch

+A link layer switch is a **transparent**, automatically self-configuing device.
+Hosts basically don't realize that switches are there!

+Q: what is transparent???

+assume 10.0.0.1 want to send packets to 10.0.0.3

+1. 10.0.0.1: broadcast "who has 10.0.0.3 IP address?"
+2. switch doesn't know which device, so it broadcast the message
+   - Switch keeps a switching table: MAC -> link number
+3. 10.0.0.3 sends a response to switch
+4. swtich sends the respnse to 10.0.0.1

+In the old days, the ethernet use hubs (like a switch but always broadcasts), which cause lots of collisions.
+Now we use switch, avoid colliding.

+#### Switch vs. Router

+1. switches have a swtichiing tbale (a entry for each device), so it is not suitable for gigantic network
+2. Routers: forwarding table -- big network
+   - downside: forwarding table has to be manually by softwares, but switches are self-configuring
+3. switch only works in a tree topology network (a loop wil crash the switches because it broadcast messages) (a switch cannot work in a cycle!!!). routers can work in any topology
+   - "top of rack switch"

+### Ethernet

+1. ethernet header:
+   - Src/dest MAC
+   - CRC checksum
+   - Network layer type: usually IPv4
+   - Preamble: an alternating sequence of 1s and 0s that basically join the link and physical layers.
+It provides information about the physical signal being transmitted (MARKER)
+     - 1010101010... : clock signal
+   -

+### Link Layer Tricks: Virtual LANs (VLANs)

+I don't understand this part. need to review this part of vedio.